 Marriage is a people-growing machine, not a problem to be solved.

-Anxiety tolerance, not anxiety reduction.
+Based on developing anxiety tolerance, not anxiety reduction.
 Treatment occurs at a higher level of intensity by design.

 Presenting concerns are not pathology.